 EDITOR’S NOTE: Roger has been enjoying an incredibly lengthy summer vacation, but will be returning soon.
 In his absence, we’ve contacted a beat writer from Des Moines, IA to write a musical review in his place.

-Of course, it hasn’t always been “flowers, rainbows, and posies”, as Tyler notes on “Foreward”, the opening track of the album that does a tremendous job of setting the mood of the LP.
+Of course, it hasn’t always been “flowers, rainbows, and posies,” as Tyler notes on “Foreward,” the opening track of the album, which does a tremendous job of setting the mood of the LP.
 The edgy Tumblr days are long over, with Tyler taking charge of where he’s set himself up in life and furthering his direction.
-There’s always been a willingness to lead in Tyler’s music, and in his personal relationships.
-Someone had to wrangle all that creative energy together to present Odd Future to the world after all.
+There’s always been a willingness to lead in Tyler’s music, and in his personal relationships; someone had to wrangle all that creative energy together to present Odd Future to the world after all.

 The point is, Tyler has an image, and is the one most affected by that Odd Future image, as many people have come to associate the group with him.
 There’s Earl, but he’s an insanely gifted emcee.
 There’s Frank, but he’s always been the most distant of the group anyway.
 The rest?
 Not exactly superstars, but Odd Future obviously was a success as it gave a lot of young people from California the chance to grow and become leaders in their industry.
 On Flower Boy, all the hype Tyler has used to build his momentum up to this point is now being used as a stepping stool to something bigger.

-Their entire premise revolves around disregarding all the masculinity-challenging lyrics such as “The irony is I stopped eating bacon”, on “Pothole”, “Next line have ’em all like whoa, I’ve been kissing white boys since 2004”, on “I Ain’t Got Time!” (sequenced brilliantly after “Boredom”), the entire confessional on “Garden Shed”, and Tyler even proclaiming, “All my day ones turn to three, fours cause of track seven”, on “November”, which is referring to “Garden Shed”, which once again only reinforces Tyler’s honest reflection and coming out.
+Their entire premise revolves around disregarding all the masculinity-challenging lyrics such as “The irony is I stopped eating bacon,” on “Pothole,” “Next line have ’em all like whoa, I’ve been kissing white boys since 2004,” on “I Ain’t Got Time!” (sequenced brilliantly after “Boredom”), the entire confessional on “Garden Shed,” and Tyler even proclaiming, “All my day ones turn to three, fours cause of track seven,” on “November,” which is referring to “Garden Shed,” once again only reinforcing Tyler’s honest reflection and coming out.
 It’s not that I think Tyler wants to be commemorated for his achievement, I think he’s just now starting to realize how much more different he is.

-He’s always been unafraid to troll his friends, fans and mass media, and the lyrics here really aren’t any different.
-He knows many people will be uncomfortable with him proclaiming he’s “looking for ’95 Leo”, on “Who Dat Boy” or any of the aforementioned lyrics above, but it’s honest and it pushes an envelope, so why wouldn’t he do all that he can to reinforce who he really is?
-It all comes back to his leadership, “Tell these black kids they can be who they are”, he states on “Where This Flower Blooms,” and it’s fitting Tyler is the one stepping forward, forming his own path and inspiring others, since really, that’s always what he’s been about.
+He’s always been unafraid to troll his friends, fans, and the mass media, and the lyrics here really aren’t any different.
+He knows many people will be uncomfortable with him proclaiming he’s “looking for ’95 Leo,” on “Who Dat Boy,” or any of the aforementioned lyrics above, but it’s honest and it pushes an envelope, so why wouldn’t he do all that he can to reinforce who he really is?
+It all comes back to his leadership, “Tell these black kids they can be who they are,” he states on “Where This Flower Blooms,” and it’s fitting Tyler is the one stepping forward, forming his own path and inspiring others, since really, that’s always what he’s been about.

 – James Camembert